Project Management Institute of New Zealand

 - To identify, develop, foster and maintain professional practices, ethical and accreditation standards and principles.

-The New Zealand Chapter of PMI (PMINZ) is made up of eleven branches.
+The New Zealand Chapter of PMI (PMINZ) is made up of nine branches.
 Each branch is governed by the PMINZ constitution and carries out its business complying with PMINZ’s policies and procedures.
 Branches provide core services to members such as networking, professional development opportunities, and educational support.

 Branches require a team of dedicated volunteers to manage operational and administrative tasks.
 If you are interested in volunteering for your local branch please complete the volunteer application.